RedisLabs/redis-enterprise-k8s-docs/README.md

    >
    > When using the REDB Custom Resource Definition (Redis Enterprise Database) it is recommended to set up admission controller to improve input validation and catch configuration errors before they reach the cluster.
 The procedure is documented [here](admission/README.md).

+### Installation on PKS
+  Instruction on how to deploy the Operator on PKS can be found on the [Redis Labs documentation Website](https://docs.redislabs.com/latest/platforms/pks/)

 ## Configuration